 Notion

-Notion is our command center, where we store and constantly update our agency's aggregate wisdom.
-It is a super-flexible tool that helps to organize project documentation, prepare for interviews with either clients or their product users, accumulate feedback, or simply take notes.
+Notion is a connected workspace for better productivity and note-taking.
+For the Eleken team, it has become a command center where we store and constantly update our agency's knowledge base.
+It is a super-flexible tool that helps us organize project documentation, prepare for interviews with either clients or their product users, accumulate feedback, or simply take notes.

-- Pricing: for unlimited team members use, pricing starts from $8 per member per month
+- Pricing: pricing starts from $8 per member per month for small groups (2+ members)

-Like any other remote-first company in the world, Eleken uses G-suite products, especially Sheets and Docs, for notes, and for some frameworks.
+Like any other remote-first company in the world, Eleken uses Google Workspace products, especially Sheets and Docs, for notes, and for some frameworks.

-Needless to mention how convenient is it to access your cloud-based docs online, share and edit them within your team.
-If you're a personal user of Google, you have probably tried Google Docs, Slides, Forms, etc. They all don’t cost you a dime, which is pretty awesome.
+Needless to mention how convenient it is to access your cloud-based docs online, share and edit them within your team.
+If you're a Google user yourself, you have probably tried Google Docs, Slides, Forms, or else.
+They all don’t cost you a dime, which is pretty awesome.

-- Free trial: free for personal use with basic tools and drive storage of 15 GB
+- Free trial: free for personal use with basic tools and 14 days of free trial for businesses

-- Pricing: Google Workspace starts at $6 USD per user per month, with extra features and drive storage of 15 GB
+- Pricing: Google Workspace starts at $6 per user per month, with extra features and drive storage of 30 GB and 100 participant video meetings

 When you’ve just designed anything, you’re a little biased.
 You need someone to tell you the truth about your results.